s2e-lab/model-evolution/scripts/README.md

 #### Step 3: Getting the commit history of the models
 - `get_models_history.py`: Script to get metadata of all models from HuggingFace.
 It will produce commit history for each model repository and save it on the data folder.
 It requires the start and end index of the models to be processed.
+This script will take a long time to run (~1 day).
 ```bash
 python get_commit_logs.py <start_index> <end_index>
 ```